igrishaev/teleward/README.md

 - If a locked user has posted three messages with no solution, ban them.
 - If a locked user hasn't solved captcha in time, ban them as well.

-*Please note:* the bot processes only messages not older than two minutes from now.
+*Please note:* the bot processes only messages no older than two minutes from now.
 In other words, the bot is interested in what is happening now (with a slight delay), but not in the far past.
-This is to prevent a sutuation what a bot has been inactive and then started to consume messages.
-Without this condition, it will send captcha to chat members who have already joined and confuse people.
+This is to prevent a sutuation what a bot had been inactive and then has started to consume messages.
+Without this condition, it will send captcha to chat members who have already joined and confuse them.

 ## Java version